|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sewing | Music | Events | Blog || Contact|

 My notes are a little sketchy from those first years; we were busy with working out, building the cabin and house, creating our homestead.
 We planted those first trees with love but little knowledge.
 Thankfully some of the trees had strong inclinations to not only survive but grow and produce, and they did, eventually, more in spite of us than because of.
 The only record I have of that first momentous occasion of the "First Fruit" was a note in my canning notebook, 1987, "70 apples, mostly spys but some macs, good."
 I assume we were more excited and appreciative than that sounds!

-Now, finally, the orchard is getting its well deserved spot on the website.
-It might now be called a food forest or permaculture or eco orchard, in current terms.
+So it was time for the orchard to have a well deserved spot on the website.
+It might be called a food forest, or permaculture design, or eco orchard, or some other current label.
 But for us it is just our ever growing, ever expanding homestead orchard which includes so much more than fruit trees.
 It grew organically and naturally over the years (decades!) and is grown organically and naturally.
 We like it a lot.
 It's a bit daunting to think of how to share so much experience with our readers, in some reasonable order, in some useful fashion.
 The rest of our website was built piece by piece over the last twenty years, not all at once.
 So I think that is how I will begin sharing our orchard, piece by piece, as it occurs to me.
 Some will be new articles, some will be posts from our Blog, some (the berries and small fruit) are already on the website in the Garden section (also in the menu above), some photos, some words.
 However it arrives I hope you will enjoy and be inspired to do whatever suits you and yours, as I have done in my orchard, with great joy in being a part of that wonderfully eclectic dynamic world.

 (p.s.
 Some of the sections in the Menu (in italic) are simply placeholders without content yet, to remind me they are waiting for me to add something.
 The pages with content are in Bold.)

 A Growing Organic Orchard - September 27, 2017